-Faculty from the Department of Family Medicine have multiple leadership roles with the medical school, including as Assistant Dean for Academic Affairs and directing the BUSM Office of Medical Education, the first- and second-year Integrated Problems course (problem-based learning course) and Introduction to Clinical Medicine 1B, in addition to the Family Medicine Clerkship and multiple pre-clerkship and fourth-year courses and electives.
+Faculty from the Department of Family Medicine have multiple leadership roles with the medical school, including as Assistant Dean for Academic Affairs and directing the BUSM Office of Medical Education, the first-year Essentials of Public Health, and Introduction to Clinical Medicine 1B, in addition to the Family Medicine Clerkship, the Family Medicine Subinternship, and many pre-clerkship and fourth-year courses and electives.

 These courses provide education that prepares all medical students with the training in family medicine necessary to practice effective and high-quality care in any specialty.
-Pre-clerkship and clerkship curricular foci include clinical decision making and problem solving, physical exam and diagnosis, doctor-patient relationship, and point of care evidence-based medicine.
+Pre-clerkship and clerkship curricular foci include point-of-care evidence-based medicine, clinical decision making and problem solving, physical exam and diagnosis, doctor-patient relationship, health law and health policy, community medicine, and ethics.